Can Pool Chlorine Clean Concrete? Safe Methods & Alternatives

 Limited Effectiveness

 Chlorine primarily attacks organic compounds.
 For mineral stains, calcium deposits, or efflorescence common on concrete, you'll need acidic cleaners.
-Pool-grade muriatic acid (typically 20-31% hydrochloric acid) proves far more effective for these issues.
+Pool-grade muriatic acid (standard strength is 31.45% hydrochloric acid, with weaker 14.5-15.7% versions also sold) proves far more effective for these mineral issues.

 Potential Damage Risks